paul-hammant/imapdigester/README.md

 If you run that shell script, you should be able it's output in `imapdigester_output.txt`.

-Note the $2 is 0.8 Watt for 8760 (a year) at current electricity prices (18c/KWh), rounded up.
+Note the $2 is 0.8 Watt for 8760 hours (a year) at current electricity prices (18c/KWh), rounded up.

 ## Scheduling it with Cron